GrimLink/mage/README.md

 ## Available Commands

-For a complete list, run `mage help`.
+For a complete list, run `mage help`, or view the [src/_info.sh](https://github.com/GrimLink/mage/blob/main/src/_info.sh).
 Here are some highlights:

 * **`mage open [storeview]`:** Open your default store or a specific store based on the `storeview` name.
 You can also use `admin` instead of `storeview`, to open the admin panel.
 * **`mage watch`:** This alias for [mage2tv Cache Clean] monitors for Magento 2 file changes and clears only the affected cache, streamlining development.